 When you buy a product, you have a right to assume it is safe as properly used.
 When people suffer an injury due to some sort of mistake, they have a right to compensation.
 This area of law is called “products liability.”

-An Atlanta products liability lawyer can help you get the compensation you deserve if you or your child have been injured due to a defect in a product you've purchased or used.
-Emanuel Balams fights for the rights of those who have been injured due to poorly produced or designed goods.
-Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+An Atlanta products liability lawyer can help you get the compensation you deserve if you or your child have been injured due to a defect in a product you’ve purchased or used.
+ReShea Balams fights for the rights of those who have been injured due to poorly produced or designed goods.
+Contact The Balams Firm today at (404) 445-2005 to schedule a free consultation.

 Under Georgia Code § 51-1-11, the manufacturer of a product is liable to purchaser of a product if that purchaser is injured by or in connection to a product that is “not merchantable and reasonably suitable to the use intended.”

 Most personal injury cases are based on a legal theory called “negligence.”
 Most product liability cases, however, work on a theory called “strict liability.”
 Under strict liability, it does not matter if the manufacturer or seller was careless, merely that the product they sold had some sort of defect.